Christmas and New Year Offer thumbImage

 Updated on Oct 16th, 2025

 When you start researching the multi-level marketing (MLM) industry, you encounter two compensation plans more than others: Unilevel and Binary.
-It’s partially because they are used by popular companies such as Herbalife, doTerra, Mary Kay, and more.
+It’s partially because they are used by popular companies, such as Herbalife, doTerra, and Mary Kay.
 Another reason for their popularity is their simplicity and streamlined structuring.

 But it’s only their easy structure that’s a common denominator between both plans.
 In real-world applications, Unilevel and Binary plans are like two faces of a coin, totally different.
 So, before you choose one of them, make sure you understand their basics and differences.

-In this blog, we compare the Unilevel MLM plan vs the Binary MLM Plan.
+In this blog, we compare the Unilevel vs Binary compensation plan.
 While reading, consider yourself as a distributor to understand how both compensation plans work and what makes them different.

 What is a Unilevel MLM Compensation Plan?

 Unilevel means “one level wide” at the top: your direct recruits form your frontline (Level 1).
 And there is no limit to how many recruits you can place there.
-When your frontline sponsors new people, those new people become your Level 2 (for you), then Level 3, and so on, and become your downline.
+The distributors working directly under you and under your distributors together form your downline.
 Your pay is based on sales made on each level, with the company setting the percentage for each level.

 Here’s how recruiting works: